erasmus-without-paper/ewp-specs-management/repos.md

      on each API.
 This allows the partners to easily spot backward-incompatible changes which may break their implementations.

- * It allows the project leaders to choose separate teams for working with separate APIs.
-Each team will have its own issue tracker and will be in charge of assigning Git push permissions.
+ * It allows the project leaders to choose and menage separate teams for working with separate APIs.